 2.1 Action 1.
-Specify requirements for the use of descending devices and/or venting devices when possessing species in the snapper grouper fishery management unit.
+Specify requirements for the use of descending devices\ and/or venting devices\\ when fishing for or possessing species in the snapper grouper fishery management unit.

 Alternative 1 (No Action).
-Descending devices and/or venting devices are not required to be onboard a vessel possessing species in the snapper grouper fishery management unit.
+Descending devices and/or venting devices are not required to be onboard a vessel fishing for or possessing species in the snapper grouper fishery management unit.

-Alternative 2.
-Require a descending device be onboard a vessel possessing species in the snapper grouper fishery management unit.
+Preferred Alternative 2.
+Within six months of implementation of Snapper Grouper Regulatory Amendment 29, require a descending device\ be onboard a vessel fishing for or possessing species in the snapper grouper fishery management unit.

-Sub-alternative 2a. private recreational
+Preferred Sub-alternative 2a. private recreational vessels.

-Sub-alternative 2b. for-hire vessels
+Preferred Sub-alternative 2b. for-hire vessels.

-Sub-alternative 2c. commercially permitted South Atlantic snapper grouper vessels.
+Preferred Sub-alternative 2c. commercially permitted South Atlantic snapper grouper vessels.

 Alternative 3.
-Require a venting device be onboard a vessel possessing species in the snapper grouper fishery management unit.
+Within six months of implementation of Snapper Grouper Regulatory Amendment 29, require a venting device\\ be onboard a vessel fishing for or possessing species in the snapper grouper fishery management unit.

-Sub-alternative 3a. private recreational
+Sub-alternative 3a. private recreational vessels.

-Sub-alternative 3b. for-hire vessels
+Sub-alternative 3b. for-hire vessels.